What Commodities Are and How They Work

-Metals includes mined commodities, such as gold, copper, silver and platinum.
+Metals include mined commodities, such as gold, copper, silver, and platinum.
 The London Metal Exchange announced it would launch futures contracts for metals used in batteries starting in 2019.
 The exchange expects there will be a large market for such metals as the demand grows for electric vehicles.

 The U.S. government defines commodities in the 1936 Commodity Exchange Act.
 The Act covers trading in agricultural and natural resource commodities.
 Although the Act treats financial products like commodities, it doesn't consider them to be commodities.
 The Act also bans trade in onions as a commodity, as per the 1958 Public Law 85-839 (7 USC 13-1).

-Dealers on an open exchange trade commodities.
+Dealers trade commodities on an open exchange.
 That means the prices change every day.
-This can be difficult for the consumer, who must face price variations in everyday products such as gasoline, meat and grains.
+This can be difficult for the consumer, who must face price variations in everyday products such as gasoline, meat, and grains.
 It especially impacts poorer people around the world, who pay more of their limited income on food and transportation.